 Riding the School Bus

 The National Highway Traffic Safety Administration (NHTSA) reports that riding the bus to school is the safest method of student transportation.
 Of course, bus transport is not completely free of risk.
 On average, eight students a year are killed just getting on and off the bus.
-Another four are killed in accidents the bus has with other vehicles.
+Another four are killed in accidents the bus has with other vehicles and over 4000 are injured in school bus related accidents.
 Bus-riding deaths may be prevented if drivers implement driver safety rules and if parents and children pay attention and follow the rules.

 The CPS system has established its own rules for bus-riding students.
 Some bus riding rules are: